wojciech-jakubowski/wojciech-jakubowski.github.io/_posts/2022-01-08-cloud-data-platform-architecture.md

 ##### Delta architecture

-Delta architecture can be considered an mix of Kappa with a data lake long term storage.
-It become possible with introduction of delta technology by Databricks/Apache Spark.
-Instead of storing data inside streaming system (which is not really handy and optimized for long term storage), the data is stored inside delta tables inside data lake.
-Delta tables also support streaming, updates and ACID transactions.
+Delta architecture can be considered a mix of Kappa with a data lake long-term storage.
+It became possible with the introduction of Delta technology by Databricks.
+Instead of storing data inside the streaming system (which is not really handy and optimized for long-term storage), the data is stored in delta tables inside the data lake.
+Delta tables also support streaming, updates, ACID transactions, and time-travel.

 ![Lambda architecture](/assets/images/cdp-arch/delta.svg)
 <p style="text-align: center;">Image 6: Delta architecture</p>

-The limitation of this architecture can be only used for platforms that use Apache Spark since Delta writes are currently only possible with this technology.
+The limitation of this architecture is that it can be only used for platforms that use Apache Spark (newer versions) since delta writes are currently only possible with this technology.

-In real life, you rarely end up with *extact* implementation of one of those architectures.
+In real life, you rarely end up with an *exact* implementation of one of those architecture patterns.
 Almost always there are some modifications to match the actual needs and objectives of the final design.

 #### Azure Data Platform

-Data, Analytics & AI tech stack is where Azure really shines.
+Data, Analytics & AI tech stack is where Azure shines.
 The variety of available offerings is very rich... and sometimes overwhelming.
 [PaaS](https://azure.microsoft.com/en-us/overview/what-is-paas/) or PaaS-like resources usually bring the most value as they are easy to use and reliable.
 On the other hand, [IaaS](https://azure.microsoft.com/en-us/overview/what-is-iaas/) - especially networking - is a necessary foundation for secure connectivity and storage.

-The following diagram shows how the abstract architecture described above translates into Azure technology stack.
+The diagram below shows how the abstract architecture described above translates into the Azure technology stack.

 ![Azure Tech stack](/assets/images/cdp-arch/tech-stack.svg)
 <p style="text-align: center;">Image 7: Azure Data Platform tech stack</p>